MichaelBelousov/graphlt/README.md

 ## Graphlt

-Graphlt (graph-ult) is a textual programming language that is isomorphic to the Graphl visual programming language.
+Graphlt (graph-ult) is the textual programming language that is isomorphic to the Graphl visual programming language.

 It is very early and experimental but capable and we'd be happy to help you make it work for you!